longndt/vue-course/README.md

 ## Course Overview

 This course teaches **Vue 3 with JavaScript** development using industry-standard practices through hands-on examples.
+All examples and code use JavaScript (not TypeScript) for easier learning.

 **Format** Theory, hands-on practice, and project-based learning